Claudette Hobbart

 Previous: Prologue

-Naomi was so frustrated, she was tempted to throw her computer out the window.
-Of course, that wasn’t an option.
-She considered kicking something, but that seemed ill-advised too.
+Naomi was ready to throw her laptop out the window.
+Unfortunately, that wasn’t an option.
+Alternatively, she considered kicking the cube wall, but that seemed ill-advised too.
 Instead, she rubbed her temple and groaned.
-“Ugh.
-Janky computer!”

-So, when the virus appeared, she tried to find a little patch of real estate on her computer screen that was free of sloths and got to work there.
-First, she searched vendor sites for security patches.
-Nothing.
-Then, she cast her net wider, googling “sloth computer virus” and other similar terms.
+Next, she searched vendor sites for security patches.
+When that returned nothing, she cast her net wider, googling “sloth computer virus” and other similar terms.
 But the results were always the same.
 A single link appeared that said, “Shh.
 It’s nap time.”

-After hours of this, she desperately wanted to click the ridiculous link to see exactly what would happen.
-But of course, everyone knows you shouldn’t click sketchy links.
+After hours of this, she desperately wanted to click the unhinged link to see exactly what would happen.
+But of course, everyone knows you shouldn’t click sus links.
 So, she quelled her curiosity and moved onto something different.

 Which left Naomi’s company with two choices.
 They could live with the extra “company” on their computers or shut down the business completely while Naomi and her boss, Rosa, tried to figure things out.